 (2) A radiation safety officer (RSO) shall be designated on each application form.
 The qualifications of that individual shall be submitted to the agency with the application.
 The RSO shall meet the applicable qualifications specified in paragraph (3) of this subsection and carry out the responsibilities of subsection (n) of this section.

-(3) Qualifications for RSOs for registrants (except for industrial radiography).
+(3) Qualifications for RSOs for registrants .

-(A) All RSOs and laser safety officers shall meet the following general qualifications in addition to qualifications in specific categories:
+(A) All RSOs shall meet the following general qualifications in addition to qualifications in specific categories:

 (i) knowledge of potential radiation hazards and emergency precautions; and